elonkusk/java-tron/docs/implement-a-customized-actuator-en.md

 }
 ```

-Meanwhile, register the new contract type in `Transaction.Contract.ContractType` emuneration within the `src/main/protos/core/Tron.proto` file.
-Important data structures, such as transactions, accounts and blocks, are defined in the `Tron.proto` file:
+Meanwhile, register the new contract type in `Transaction.Contract.ContractType` emuneration within the `src/main/protos/core/Unx.proto` file.
+Important data structures, such as transactions, accounts and blocks, are defined in the `Unx.proto` file:

 ```protobuf
 message Transaction {